Course List

 1 unit — Miska

-Examination of the acute and long-term physiological effects of resistance training are examined.
-Emphasis is placed on how the acute and long-term effects alter physiological function and how this information can help in developing resistance-training sessions to bring about specific physiological adaptations.
+Examination of the cellular-level anatomy and physiology of skeletal muscle, and the acute and chronic physiological adaptations of resistance training on skeletal muscle.
+In addition, resistance training program design based on empirical research will be examined.
+Emphasis is placed on how resistance training program design can alter physiological function and bring about specific physiological adaptations.
 (Not offered 2024-25).

 1 unit